 SMU Noyce Scholars Program

 The SMU Noyce Scholars Program is a partnership between SMU, the Dallas County Community College District (DCCCD) and the Dallas Independent School District (DISD) to create a community-focused pathway for mathematics teacher preparation in the Dallas community.
-The intent of this program is to allow qualified students who have a sincere desire to teach in high-need schools to benefit from an exceptional learning opportunity at SMU with $30,000 in scholarship funding from the National Science Foundation.
+The intent of this program is to allow qualified students who have a sincere desire to teach in high-need schools to benefit from an exceptional learning opportunity at SMU with $30,000 in scholarship funding from the National Science Foundation, and possible additional scholarship funding from SMU.

 As a part of this program, Noyce Scholars will: